 Geological technical school finished in 1966 and the Faculty of Mining and Geology, University of Belgrade in 1973.

 In June 1974 was elected as assistant for the course Petrogenesis, whose teacher was academician Stevan Karamata, on the Faculty of Mining and Geology, Department of Mineralogy, Crystallography, Petrology and Geochemistry.
-Beside petrogenesis, he held exercises in Basic petrology and petrography, subjects of taught professors Vera and Predrag Djordjevic.
+Beside petrogenesis, he held exercises in Basic petrology and petrography, subjects taught by professors Vera and Predrag Djordjevic.
 The number of students was about 300 per year, though during a semester the number of exercises ranged from 14 to 18 hours per week.

 In May 1984, Dragan Milovanovic was elected for the assistant professor at the Faculty of Mining and Geology for the subject Petrology of metamorphic rocks.
 Leading this subject he additionally has hold exercises of Petrogenesis, Basic petrology and Petrography and held lectures of petrogenesis changing prof. Karamata when he was absent.
 Continuous work with professor Karamata enabled him to participate on a number of grounds, conferences, congresses.
 Among the first at the Faculty of Mining and Geology he brings the personal computer and wrote software for petrology and mineralogy.
 Dragan Milovanović modernizes lectures and exercises involving power-point presentations, slide shows and movies from the scientific field of geology that were purchased or made by his own.
 Dragan Milovanovic had begun to deal with “geological photography and film” that he raised to professional level today.